Merlintrader Stock Hub • Biotech / Medtech • Updated June 24, 2026

 As of the latest public update reviewed for this page, the most important current datapoints are: Q1 2026 QUELIMMUNE net revenue of about $0.5 million; 69% year-over-year revenue growth versus Q1 2025; total QUELIMMUNE customer base of 17 hospitals; 50-patient SAVE Registry enrollment completed; 198 of 339 patients enrolled in NEUTRALIZE-AKI; and a company view that a successful adult AKI outcome could support a PMA filing in 2027.
 Those are company-reported figures and forward-looking goals, not guarantees.

-For readers who follow small-cap healthcare, ICU sits in a familiar but high-risk bucket: real technology, real regulatory validation, real clinical ambition, but unresolved funding and dilution risk.
+For readers who follow small-cap healthcare, ICU sits in a familiar high-risk category: real technology, real regulatory validation, real clinical ambition, but unresolved funding and dilution risk.
 That makes the name catalyst-sensitive, sentiment-sensitive and highly dependent on execution updates.

 3. Why SeaStar Matters Now